UKHO/docs/quality-assurance/test-strategy.md

 * Contract testing should be considered when developing an API that will communicate with another UKHO API.
 * When interacting with the Data Platform this is mandatory.
 * [PACT](https://docs.pact.io/) is the technology to use.
-* Use the [UKHO PACT documentation](https://docs.data.ukho.gov.uk/testing/pact/introduction/) to learn how to do this.
+* Use the [UKHO Data Platform PACT documentation](https://docs.data.ukho.gov.uk/testing/pact/introduction/) to learn how to do this.

 ### Cross Browser